LucaSpanedda/Digital_Filters_in_Faust/README.md

     // Output of the letrec function
     process = lowpass(100, no.noise) <: si.bus(2);
     ```

+---

+Concluding this chapter on filter syntax in FAUST, we need to introduce a fundamental concept that will help us gain a more comprehensive understanding of digital filters: the relationship between time and sampling frequency.
+In particular, we need to focus on the relationship between milliseconds and samples.

 ## Conversion of Milliseconds to Samples and Vice Versa